MarcelloMuy/ci-ms1-rickshaw-tours/README.md

 ### Bookings page:

-- Background image in consistency with the color scheme and website theme.
+- Background image is consistent with the color scheme and website theme.
 - Includes a contact form that gives the ability to request a booking and ask questions.
 - input type=date for selecting a date.
-- The form uses radio buttons for choosing a location or requesting a new one.
+- The form uses radio buttons for choosing a location or the option to request a new one.
-- Thw form uses required attribute for essential information
+- The form uses required attribute for essential information
 - Submit button at the end.
 - The form use the method="POST" action="https://formdump.codeinstitute.net/"